holoviz/panel/doc/how_to/custom_components/reactive_html/reactive_html_panes.md

 # Create Panes with ReactiveHTML

-In this guide you will learn how to efficiently implement `ReactiveHTML` panes to display Python objects.
+In this guide we will show you how to efficiently implement `ReactiveHTML` panes to display Python objects.

 ## Creating a ChartJS Pane